Classification using CNN

 from sklearn.preprocessing import StandardScaler

-Now we will read the dataset using read_csv() in a pandas dataframe.
+Read the dataset using read_csv() into a pandas dataframe.

 data = pd.read_csv('creditcard.csv')